F1 Track Stats: Dutch Grand Prix at Zandvoort

 The largest win margin at Zandvoort is one lap, with both Jim Clark and Jack Brabham winning by over a lap in 1963 and 1966 respectively.

-The smallest win margin at the circuit is 0.232 seconds, which is the gap by which Niki Lauda won for McLaren in the most recent Dutch Grand Prix in 1985.
+The smallest win margin at the circuit is 0.232 seconds, which is the gap by which Niki Lauda won for McLaren in the last Dutch Grand Prix before the circuit was removed from the calendar in 1985.

 Five races at the circuit have been won by less than a second, nine have been won by less than five seconds and 13 have been won by less than ten seconds.